erikluu/AccessibleMaps/README.md

 # AccessibleMaps

-AccessibleMaps is a web-based application that provides accessible routes for individuals with disabilities.\n
+AccessibleMaps is a web-based application that provides accessible routes for individuals with disabilities.

-The application provides accessible routes for various modes of transportation such as driving, biking, transit, walking, and now an option for ADA users.\n
+The application provides accessible routes for various modes of transportation such as driving, biking, transit, walking, and now an option for ADA users.

 ## Features (planned)
 * Accessible routes for ADA users